Open Model Lab

 Purpose

-The eval harness is the first gate because model changes are not meaningful unless they can be compared against a stable task suite, grader set, and reporting format.
-The initial suite is intentionally small and explicit.
+The eval harness was the first gate because model changes are not meaningful unless they can be compared against a stable task suite, grader set, and reporting format.
+The July suite is intentionally small and explicit: 25 draft-quality tasks across five balanced categories.

 Task schema